romkatv/gitstatus/README.md

 ## Using from Zsh

-The easiest way to take advantage of gitstatus from Zsh is to use a theme that already includes it.
-For example, [Powerlevel10k](https://github.com/romkatv/powerlevel10k) is a flexible and fast theme with that includes gitstatus in its distribution.
+The easiest way to take advantage of gitstatus from Zsh is to use a theme that's already integrated with it.
+For example, [Powerlevel10k](https://github.com/romkatv/powerlevel10k) is a flexible and fast theme with first-class gitstatus integration.
+If you install Powerlevel10k, you don't need to install gitstatus.

 ![Powerlevel10k Zsh Theme](
   https://raw.githubusercontent.com/romkatv/powerlevel10k-media/master/prompt-styles-high-contrast.png)